nine7nine/FSThost-pkgbuild/README.md

   * WINE_RT_PRIO=75

 Both of these env variables MUST be set.

+IMPORTANT NOTE: Wine-NSPA v5.9.18+ (v2.0 RT support)

+Below isn't entirely accurate.
+In 5.9.18+, currently I'm forcing the policy/priority of some the high
+priority RT threads.
+I'm leaving below intact, as it's mostly relevant. just some of the details about what's happeneing in Wine are slightly different. (below is < 5.9.17 implementation)... but I will likely bring back switching RT policy, for select threads, once i get some other bits implemented and can allow it again.

+in NSPA RT v2.0, even if you set RR it'll be FF for now.
+Other than that, basic usage is the same.

 ____
 WINE-NSPA's THREAD PRIORITIES & DESIGN:

 Unlike the wine-staging RT patch, I don't allow setting the wineserver thread priority (independently).
 I'm doing this for good reason. more on that below...
 Instead, we want this priority/thread placement;

  - MAX PRIORITY = FF